FraunhoferIVI/helyOS-agent-sdk/README.md

 ### List of features

-*   RabbitMQ client to communicate with helyOS.
+* RabbitMQ client for communication with helyOS core.
-*   AMQP and  MQTT Protocol.
+* Support for both AMQP and MQTT protocols.
-*   Agent and assignment status definitions.
+* Definition of agent and assignment status.
-*   Easy access to helyOS assignments via callbacks.
+* Easy access to helyOS assignments and instant actions through callbacks.
-*   Application-level encryption.
+* SSL support and application-level security with RSA signature.
+* Automatic reconnection to handle connection disruptions.

 ### Install